colebemis/dotfiles/README.md

 # Enter ~/.dotfiles directory
 cd ~/.dotfiles

-# Run install script
+# Run bootstrap script
-./install
+./bootstrap.sh
 ```

-> **Note:** The install script is idempotent: it can safely be run multiple times.
+> **Note:** The bootstrap script is idempotent: it can safely be run multiple times.